top of page

 Just reach out

 Think back to a difficult time in your life and think about who showed up and was there for you; it means everything.
-When someone goes through a layoff, it can feel like you're walking on eggshells not wanting to say the wrong thing.
-Trust me, by reaching out at all you will offer immeasurable kindness.
-Feel free to keep it simple, with something like: 'I've been thinking of you and don't know what to say; I just want you to know I'm here for you."
+When someone goes through a layoff, it can feel like you're walking on eggshells, not wanting to say the wrong thing.
+Trust me, by reaching out at all, you will offer immeasurable kindness.
+Feel free to keep it simple, with something like: 'I've been thinking of you and don't know what to say; I just want you to know I'm here for you.'
+Additionally, the social isolation of experiencing a layoff cannot be understated; this time of high uncertainty is compounded by the loss of a work social community, often very suddenly.
+You'll never know the heartwarming impact of your connection.

 Stay in touch